-This programme represents a new taught postgraduate discipline for the university and comprises module contributions from all colleges.
+This programme represents a new taught postgraduate discipline for the university and comprises module contributions from various pools of expertise across the university.
 Its multidisciplinary nature makes it appropriate to consider accreditation from the UK Forensic Science Society and the US Academy of Forensic Sciences.